Shih tzus have a sophisticated and calm personality while Chihuahuas are bold and spirited.

-Shih Tzus are much more friendly and easy to socialize so hopefully your pup will inherit this.
+Shih Tzus are friendly and an easy dog to socialize so hopefully, your pup will inherit this.
 If your pup is feisty (like a Chihuahua) then you will want to expose them to lots of people from a young age.
 Introduce them to people of all ages and various dogs to teach them proper manners when interacting with others.

 Just because these dogs are small does not mean they will not destroy your house if they are bored.

 These pups need mental stimulation to stay occupied and will start chewing when they have nothing to keep them entertained.

 Fill your house full of fun and exciting toys to keep them occupied.

 It is impossible to predict the personality and appearance of any Shih Tzu Chihuahua Mix.

 So be prepared for a life full of crazy surprises!

 They are a great breed for first time dog owners who have the patience and skill to train a pooch with a stubborn attitude.